Annie Leibovitz: Pilgrimage

 Washingtonian, January 2012, "Annie Leibovitz Discusses 'Pilgrimage'" by Sophie Gilbert

 NPR’s Talk of the Nation, November 8, 2011, "Leibovitz Takes A 'Pilgrimage' For Artistic Renewal"

 The New York Times, October 30, 2011, "A Pilgrim’s Progress" by Dominique Browning

-Following its presentation in Washington, D.C., Annie Leibovitz: Pilgrimage will tour nationally.
+Following its presentation in Washington, D.C., Annie Leibovitz: Pilgrimage is touring the United States.
 Confirmed venues include: